Aceearly1993/lecarde-1/README.md

 `ADDED` - Availability of changing and saving controller labels (XBOX/D-input/PS).
 (Aceearly1993)
 `ADDED` - Availability of mapping function keys to joypad's 11th and 12th buttons.
 (Aceearly1993)
-`CHANGED` - The term "DEFAULT CONTROLS" to "CONTROL CONFIG" in control setting screen.
+`CHANGED` - The term "DEFAULT CONTROLS" to "CONTROLS" in control setting screen.
 (Aceearly1993)

  #### [0.5.7] - 2024/8/8 ####